 New-look Eagles add CB Williams, S Phillips

 Williams agreed to a three-year deal, and is coming off a big season with the Super Bowl-champion Baltimore Ravens.
 He started all 16 games, posting four interceptions and 67 tackles.
 A seventh-round pick of the Tennessee Titans in 2008, Williams joined the Ravens in 2009 and earned a starting role in 2011.
-Williams, 28, has started all 32 games for Baltimore since 2011.
+The 28-year-old Williams has started all 32 games for Baltimore since 2011.

 Phillips comes to Philadelphia after five seasons with the rival New York Giants.
-A first-round selection of the Giants in 2008, Phillips, 26, had four interceptions and 72 tackles in 2011, as New York won the Super Bowl.
+A first-round selection of the Giants in 2008, the 26-year-old Phillips had four interceptions and 72 tackles in 2011, as New York won the Super Bowl.
 A former Miami Hurricane, Phillips has battled knee injuries throughout his career.